Brock Purdy: Bringing 'respect' to the 'Mr. Irrelevant' title - KTVZ

 He started the season as third choice but, after injuries to Trey Lance and Jimmy Garoppolo, Purdy got his chance and has never looked back.

-The rookie is now unbeaten in his last six games since taking the reins and the 49ers are serious contenders to win the Super Bowl on February 12.
+The rookie is now unbeaten in his last seven games as a starter since taking the reins and the 49ers are serious contenders to win football’s ultimate prize.

 Caleb Wilson was the last pick in the 2019 draft by the Arizona Cardinals and also adopted the ‘Mr. Irrelevant’ moniker as a result.